pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/window.md

 Unlike the [aggregate operator](aggregate.md), which will output one row per group, the window operator will output as many rows as input rows.

+### maxRowsInWindowReached
+Type: Boolean

+This attribute is set to `true` if the maximum number of rows in the window has been reached.

 ## Explain attributes